7 Reasons Why Oilfield Injuries Still Happen

 Despite regulations, safety technology, smart systems, company policies, protocols and training, oilfield injuries still happen.
 Working in, on or around an oilfield or oil rig work site is dangerous—one of the most dangerous jobs there is.
 That fact, paired with truly unpredictable conditions, means that oilfield and oil rig workers still get hurt offshore—often through no fault of their own.

 Many of these accidents are preventable, however, and happen for all the wrong reasons.
 This leaves workers injured or worse — unable to earn their livelihood, support themselves, or take care of their families.
-All too often, oilfield injuries continue to happen because of the same common reasons.
 Many of the following incidents happened because of a combination of those reasons.

 1. Miscommunication During Repetitive, Dangerous Work